skeelogy/maya-skNoiseDeformer/README.md

 This is a noise deformer plugin for Maya.
 It deforms meshes using fBm (fractional Brownian motion) which adds up multiple layers of Simplex noises.

 Both the C++ and Python plugins are available.
+Multi-threaded implementations are also included, labelled with a suffix of MT.

 ### Usage